 We just did a mining attack test to validate the Adaptive Proof of Work (APoW).
 We boosted the difficulty to 1.2 million and now have a single CPU trying to mine it back to normal.
 Of course, that would be impossible without APoW, but with it, even a 1 million diff stranding can be recovered from.
 Blocks come in clumps of six after a gap of 13+ minutes.
 At a difficulty of one million, the first gap was almost 30 minutes, but as the diff drops over the hours, the network will produce a batch of six blocks every 15 minutes or so.
 I predict within a day (instead of 10 years!)
 APoW will get a diff stranded chain back to normal.

-The testing of APoW was so successful that the Komodo team will add this feature to the Antara Framework on October 31, 2019.
-After that, all third-party projects that launch a Smart Chain with Komodo’s technology will come standard with Diff Strand Attack prevention via APoW.
+The testing of APoW was so successful that the Komodo team made this feature available to any third-party project in October 2019.
+Today anyone who launches a Smart Chain with Komodo’s technology will have Diff Strand Attack prevention via APoW.

-Combined with Komodo’s Delayed Proof of Work (dPoW) security mechanism, which leveraged the enormous hash rate of the Bitcoin network to prevent 51 percent attacks, Antara Smart Chains are supremely secure and free to host value and apps without threat of attack or manipulation.
+Combined with Komodo’s delayed Proof of Work (dPoW) security mechanism, which leverages the enormous hash rate of the Bitcoin network to prevent 51 percent attacks, Smart Chains are supremely secure and free to host value and apps without threat of attack or manipulation.